linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 7/Week 7- Private, Family and Closely‐held Firms -Analysis and Valuation.md

      -  Controlling insiders could make decisions that are in their interest rather than all shareholders
      -  Private benefits consumption, keeping control in the family      -  Incentives for wealth transfers, tunneling and related‐party transactions
      -  Outside investors are much less informed
- - Incentives to consume private benefits depend on [[An Asset Allocation Primer|investment]] opportunities
+ - Incentives to consume private benefits depend on [investment](../../../Advanced%20Investments/An%20Asset%20Allocation%20Primer.md) opportunities
     - Need to raise outside finance disciplines insiders

 ## CONTROL PREMIUM AND PRIVATE CONTROL BENEFITS